opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

 1. Click on the mini map to activate the geographic filter.
 2. Navigate the available territories until a chosen one has been reached and chosen as filter.
 The territories are ordered hierarchically, by administrative divisions.
 Some options are available in the geographic filter to help navigating through the administrative divisions:

-  - "Back to..." allows to go back one step higher in the hierarchie.
+  - "Back to..." allows to go back one step higher in the hierarchy.
-  - "Go to..." allows to skip an administrative division and directly go one step lower in the hierarchie.
+  - "Go to..." allows to skip an administrative division and directly go one step lower in the hierarchy.
   - When more than 5 territories are available for selection, a search bar is displayed for textual searches in the current administrative division.

 To deactivate the geographic filter, click on the cross [icon] icon right under the mini map.